bpfman/bpfman/docs/getting-started/tutorial.md

 `bpfd` supports both mTLS for mutual authentication with clients and connecting via a Unix socket.
 This tutorial will be using `bpfctl`, which sends gRPC requests to `bpfd` over a Unix socket.
-In the [Example BPF Programs](./example-bpf.md), the GO examples use mTLS over TCP to interact with `bpfd`.
+In the [Example eBPF Programs](./example-bpf.md), the GO examples use mTLS over TCP to interact with `bpfd`.
 If no local certificate authority exists when `bpfd` is started, `bpfd` will automatically create the certificate authority in `/etc/bpfd/certs/`.